isabella232/marketing-1/Meetings/test.md

 # [Code Deliverable] {{Insert Blog Title}} [Integrated Campaign]

-## Content Development Plan
-- [ ] **Choose a Topic**
-- [ ]

-I use something, and it helps me — maybe it’s push notifications, maybe it’s Meteor + React Native.
-If I use something and I think others could also use it, I share that knowledge.
-I’m asked about something.
-I receive 50+ tech related emails a week.
-If a question comes up a lot, I write a tutorial about it.
-- [ ] Audience

 ## IMC Code Deliverable
 Fill out the following checklist to close the issue!
 - [ ] Technology Used: {{Insert Tech Here}}
 - [ ] Time Taken on Blog
 - [ ] New Repo on bitprj created for the tutorial
-- [ ] Starter Code uploaded in starter/
+- [ ] Merge Starter Code in starter/
-- [ ] Finished Code uploaded in finished/
+- [ ] Merged Finished Code in finished/
 - [ ] Upload Finished Code on CodeSandbox
 - [ ] Link CodeSandbox to the Content Development Plan Issue
 - [ ] Check that all code is commented well